Russell–Einstein Manifesto: Press conference, 9 July 1955

 The manifesto was released during a press conference at Caxton Hall, London.
-Rotblat, who chaired the meeting, describes it as follows:
+Rotblat, who chaired the meeting, described it as follows:

 It was thought that only a few of the Press would turn up and a small room was booked in Caxton Hall for the Press Conference.
 But it soon became clear that interest was increasing and the next larger room was booked.
 In the end the largest room was taken and on the day of the Conference this was packed to capacity with representatives of the press, radio and television from all over the world.
 After reading the Manifesto, Russell answered a barrage of questions from members of the press, some of whom were initially openly hostile to the ideas contained in the Manifesto.
 Gradually, however, they became convinced by the forcefulness of his arguments, as was evident in the excellent reporting in the Press, which in many cases gave front page coverage.

 Russell had begun the conference by stating:

 I am bringing the warning pronounced by the signatories to the notice of all the powerful Governments of the world in the earnest hope that they may agree to allow their citizens to survive.